 Subsidiaries are those entities controlled by the Company.
-Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+The Company controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 In assessing control, potential voting rights that presently are exercisable or convertible are taken into account.
 The investments in subsidiaries are accounted for in accordance with IAS 39 at fair value as available-for-sale financial assets.